 3.0 Regulatory Requirement:

-As mentioned above, according to CBB Rulebook 1 (HC-1.9) and MOIC’s Corporate Governance Code (Principle 1.8), Board is required to conduct an evaluation of its performance and the performance of each Committee and each individual Director, annually.
+As mentioned above, according to CBB Rulebook 1 (HC-1.9) and MOIC’s Corporate Governance Code (Principle 1.8), the Board is required to conduct an evaluation of its performance and the performance of each Committee and each individual Director, annually.

 The requirements of such process as per section HC-1.9 are quoted below: